 Why Live in North Ridge

-North Ridge in Tulsa is a neighborhood where homes dominate the property landscape, with most dating back to the mid-1950s and situated on lots under 10,000 square feet.
-The area features a mix of shotgun- and ranch-style homes, with investment properties and fixer-uppers starting at $50,000 to $75,000, while homes in good condition typically range from $100,000 to $150,000.
-Berry Park is a central highlight, offering a colorful playground, shaded picnic pavilions, tennis and basketball courts, an exercise trail, and a public swimming pool.
-The Tulsa Dream Center, less than two miles away, provides recreational and educational opportunities, including summer camps and after-school programs with swimming lessons.
-The neighborhood is dotted with dollar stores, cannabis dispensaries, and a QuikTrip convenience store, with Oasis Fresh Market located about 4 miles south for larger grocery needs.
-Fast food options include Church’s Texas Chicken and KFC near McLain High School.
-The North Ridge Shopping Center, currently under renovation, is expected to feature new restaurants, including a doughnut shop.
-Tulsa Transit buses on the AERO Peoria route offer convenient transportation to downtown Tulsa, 9 miles away.
+North Ridge is a North Tulsa neighborhood where homes dominate the property landscape, with most dating back to the mid-1950s and situated on lots under 10,000 square feet.
+The area features a mix of shotgun- and ranch-style homes, with investment properties and fixer-uppers starting at $50,000 to $75,000, and homes in good condition typically range from $100,000 to $150,000.
+Berry Park is a central highlight, offering a colorful playground, shaded picnic pavilions, an exercise trail, a public swimming pool and courts for tennis and basketball.
+The nearby Tulsa Dream Center is a recreational and educational hub, offering summer camps and after-school programs with swimming lessons.
+The neighborhood is dotted with convenience stores and dollar stores, with Oasis Fresh Market about 4 miles south for larger grocery needs.
+Fast food options include Church’s Texas Chicken and KFC.
+Tulsa Transit buses on the AERO Peoria route offer convenient transportation to Downtown Tulsa, 9 miles away.
 Hillcrest Medical Center is 5 miles from the neighborhood, and Tulsa International Airport is 8 miles away via the Gilcrease Expressway.
-Local schools are within the neighborhood or a short drive away, providing accessible education options for residents.

 Frequently Asked Questions